 Top Los Angeles city official arrested on racketeering charges

-Four other defendants have agreed to plead guilty in the high-profile case in exchange for their cooperation, including George Esparza, a former top aide to the councilman.
-Council president Nury Martinez said in a statement posted on Twitter on Tuesday said she would immediately begin the process of removing Huizar from the $200,000-per-year office.
+Council president Nury Martinez said she would begin the process of removing Huizar from the $200,000-per-year job.
 "That is our duty and we must do it," Martinez said in the statement.
-Among the accusations against Huizar spelled out in court documents are that in 2014 he accepted $600,000 from representatives of a Chinese billionaire, identified only as "Chairman E", that he used settle a lawsuit from a former staffer claiming sexual harassment.

-In another instance, Huizar accepted a $500,000 bribe from an individual identified only as "Developer C" to resolve a dispute with a labor organization holding up a project.
+Accusations against Huizar in court documents include that he accepted $600,000 from representatives of a Chinese billionaire, identified only as "Chairman E", funds allegedly used to settle a sexual harassment lawsuit by a former staffer.
+In another instance Huizar accepted a $500,000 bribe from an individual identified only as "Developer C" to resolve a dispute with a labor organization holding up a project, prosecutors say.

 - READ MORE ON: